harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

 #786319
 ```
 ### CodingQuary
 Additional genes were added  to Braker gene predictions using CodingQuary in pathogen mode to predict additional regions.
+Codingquarry also uses hidden Markov models for prediction.

 Firstly, aligned RNAseq data was assembled into transcripts using Stringtie.
 ```bash